crystal-leesj/tic-tac-toe/README.md

 - Game is won once a player gets a bingo.
 The winner will be displayed.
 - Game can be reset anytime.

+###  Notes

+- Always been curious to use React Hooks and Typescript so I learned and implemeted on this project.
+- Decided not to import any CSS library to improve loading performance.
+But always happy to work with CSS. :)
+- On Table.tsx, <Cell /> components can look redundant but left it for readability.
+Nested .map() can improve redendancy but that's more fitting if the table need to be dynamic like 5x5 or 10x10.
+- Adding unit tests can bring to higher standard.